Are you more susceptible to data breaches when using online tools

 Data breaches are, unfortunately, widespread in today's world.

 Moving a significant part of business processes and procedures online, the rise of ecommerce and the advent of online media and entertainment has made the world much more accessible.
-Just think about all the time you can save simply by placing orders online.

 It is also very convenient to have things delivered to your doorstep or watch the latest motion pictures from the comfort of your home.